 Chapter 1.
-Before You Start...
-Read These First
+Read These Before You Start

-Before you download the VSI OpenVMS x86-64 V9.2-1 installation kit, VSI strongly recommends that you read the notes in this section.
+Before you download the VSI OpenVMS x86-64 V9.2-2 installation kit, VSI strongly recommends that you read the notes in this section.
 These notes provide information about the hypervisors tested by VSI, CPU feature checks for virtual machines, terminal emulator settings, and licensing on OpenVMS x86-64 systems.
-The notes also describe the new boot method called MemoryDisk, and available networking options.

-Note that if an entry describing a problem or a change in one of the previous release notes (especially for field test versions) is not present in the current release notes, then it is either fixed or no longer applicable.
+Note that if an entry describing a problem or a change in one of the previous release notes (especially for field test versions) is not present in the current release notes, then it is either no longer applicable or has been fixed.